What happens when you evaluate the NHL Draft the way you'd evaluate an occupational screening standard.

 What the Draft Is Trying to Do

-Before evaluating a screening system, you need to define the criterion.
+Before evaluating a screening-like selection instrument, you need to define the criterion.
 In occupational screening, this is the job performance measure: did the candidate succeed?
-In hockey, there's no single right answer, so we tested several.
+In hockey, there is no single “right” outcome, so we tested several.

 - Criterion A: Played at least 1 NHL game (any NHL career)